 The group noted that the purpose of the DCP was to change the mechanism whereby DNO’s are released from their obligations to meet the intervention SLA to one which is solely based on the accuracy of Suppliers smart meter roll-out forecast.

-The proposed change was seeking to increase the SLA exemption threshold for DNOs from 2% to 10% of the aggregated smart meter roll-out forecast for a given area.
-Members observed that the proposed % increase was based on the actual number of interventions carried out by DNOs during the last 18 months i.e. demonstrating a 3% and 7% depending on geographic area.
-DNO members generally expressed concerns in regards to the proposed change, mainly for reasons of tying back the obligation to Suppliers’ smart roll-out forecast figures, which are generally deemed not to be fully accurate.
+The proposed change was seeking to amend the SLA release clause to one that is based purely on the accuracy of Supplier rollout forecasts.
+DNO members generally expressed concerns in regards to the proposed change, mainly for reasons of tying back the obligation to Suppliers’ smart roll-out forecast figures, which they deem not to be fully accurate.
+During discussions, it was noted that there is an issue regarding the expectations surrounding reporting in relation to what a Supplier, Meter Operator or DNO would class as a mis-report with DNOs members suggesting that there is a high level of mis-reports.

 The group agreed that the discussion in this area merits further consideration, and recommended that a consultation on the proposed amendments is issued.